-WHEREAS, the Authority has prepared its Financial Report, which, pursuant to Section 2800(3) of PAL, is subject to the approval of the Trustees.
+WHEREAS, the Authority has prepared its Financial Report, which, pursuant to Section 2800(3) of PAL, is subject to the approval of the Board of Trustees.

-NOW, THEREFORE, BE IT RESOLVED, that the Board of Trustees hereby approves the 2018 Financial Report of the Utility Debt Securitization Authority, in the form presented at this meeting.
+NOW, THEREFORE, BE IT RESOLVED, that the Finance and Audit Committee of the Board of Trustees hereby recommends approval of the 2018 Financial Report of the Utility Debt Securitization Authority, in the form presented at this meeting.